Statistics Monitoring at Jelastic

 Herewith, the RAM and CPU limits depend on the amount of cloudlets you’ve allocated for a node, while the Network, Disk and IOPS ones are defined by your hosting provider.

-Using the statistics data you can easily track the resources consumption of your application, thus analyze and predict your future spends and, as a result, be able to choose the best way to manage your environment.
+Using the statistics data you can easily track the resources consumption of your application (hover over for the details on a particular time frame), thus analyze and predict your future spends and, as a result, be able to choose the best way to manage your environment.
 For even more convenience, you can configure the set of load alerts to be notified about the consumption level growth or wane to the specified percentage via email.
 This can greatly help you to save your money!

 To get an additional information on resources charging, see the corresponding document.And below we’ll consider the specifics of I/O usage tracking in more details.